atomist/org-visualizer/docs/developer.md

 # Developer Guide

-This is an extensible platform.
+The greatest value of `org-visualizer` is the potential to extend it for your team to help you understand and take control of important aspects of code, configuration and process.

+In keeping with the Atomist philosophy of *do it in code*, extensibility is in TypeScript code.

 You can write your own code to comprehend aspects unique to your projects, and also contribute code that will be useful to other users.

-In keeping with the Atomist philosophy of *do it in code*, extensibility is in TypeScript code.

 The following are the key extension points:

-- **Aspects**, which extract *fingerprint* data from projects allowing visualization and (optionally) rolling out updates and on-change workflows.
+- **Aspects**, which extract *fingerprint* data from repositories allowing visualization and (optionally) rolling out updates and on-change workflows.
-- **Taggers**, which provide insights based on aspects.
+- **Taggers**, which provide insights based on fingerprint data extracted by aspects.
+- **Scorers**, which help to rank repositories based on fingerprint data.
+Scorers enable you to gamify development at scale and reward or penalize good or bad usages.
 - **Custom reporters**, which can use data captured by aspects for wholly custom reports.

 The key underlying concept is that of a **fingerprint**: a snapshot of a concern within a project--for example, the version of a particular library.
 However, fingerprints can encompass much more than merely dependencies.
+Out of the box examples include:

+- Docker base images and ports
+- Spring Boot version
+- .NET target framework
+- CI pipeline files
+- Exposed secrets
+- Git branching and recency of commit activity

 User examples include:

--  The state of particular security files
+-  The presence and state of particular security files
 -  Logging configuration
 -  The configuration of metrics export
 -  Canonicalized representation of sensitive code that, when changed, should trigger stringent review
--  Library usage
+-  Library usage idioms in code
 -  Language usage
 -  SQL statements and database usage